Kehinde Wiley: Reimagining the Old Masters with Black protagonists

 Saint Adelaide (2014) is a stained-glass window designed by Wiley.
 It was inspired by an 1843 window of Saint Adelaide designed by Jean-Auguste-Dominique Ingres for the Chapel of Saint Ferdinand, Paris.

-Wiley often references Old Masters paintings for the pose of a figure.
+Wiley often references Old Master paintings for the pose of a figure.
 Rendering figures realistically while citing specific Old Master works, Wiley fuses period styles and influences ranging from French Rococo, Islamic architecture, and West African textile design to urban hip-hop and the "sea foam green" of a Martha Stewart Interiors color swatch.
 He depicts his larger-than-life figures in a heroic manner, giving them poses that connote power and spiritual awakening in their portrayal of masculinity.

 In a number of his paintings, Wiley inserts Black protagonists into Old Master paintings.
-In 2007, he reimagined Théodore Géricault's early-nineteenth-century The Charging Chasseur with a young black man in casual streetwear as the sword-wielding hussar in Officer of the Hussars.
+In 2007, he reimagined Théodore Géricault's early-19th-century The Charging Chasseur with a young black man in casual streetwear as the sword-wielding hussar in Officer of the Hussars.

 Similarly, Napoleon Leading the Army over the Alps (2005) is based on Napoleon Crossing the Alps (1800) by Jacques-Louis David.
 Wiley restaged it with an African rider wearing modern army fatigues and a bandanna.
 Wiley "investigates the perception of blackness and creates a contemporary hybrid Olympus in which tradition is invested with a new street credibility."
 While creating the work, Wiley attempted to use live horses and found the proportions between rider and horse in the original to be unrealistic.
 The purpose of art during David's time was to serve as propaganda.
-Although seemingly naturalistic, both Wiley's and David's portraits feature rider's who are disproportionate to their steed, because "men look a lot smaller on real horses."
+Although seemingly naturalistic, both Wiley's and David's portraits feature riders who are disproportionate to their steed, because "men look a lot smaller on real horses."
 Wiley has said he is drawn to, and also seeks to expose, the illusionism of Old Master painting: "The appeal, I suppose, is that, in a world so unmasterable and so unknowable, you give the illusion or veneer of the rational, of order—these strong men, these powerful purveyors of truth.
 And so this thing that I do is in a strange sense being drawn toward that flame and wanting to blow it out at once."